Faculty of Modern & Medieval Languages

 Historical Linguistics

-Adam Ledgeway's research interests include the comparative history and morphosyntax of the Romance languages, Italian dialectology, Latin, Italo-Greek, syntactic theory, and linguistic change.
-His research is channelled towards bringing together traditional Romance philological scholarship with the insights of recent generative syntactic theory, and he has worked and published extensively on such topics as complementation, complementizer systems, auxiliary selection and split intransitivity, word order, configurationality, alignments, cliticization, clause structure, functional categories, verb movement, adjectival positions, agreement, negation, subjects, causatives, voice distinctions, finiteness, imperatives, the development of demonstrative and deictic systems, grammaticalisation, parameters, and language contact.
+Adam Ledgeway's research interests include the comparative history and morphosyntax of the Romance languages, Italian dialectology, Latin, Italo-Greek, syntactic theory, linguistic change and language contact.
+His research is channelled towards bringing together traditional Romance philological scholarship with the insights of recent linguistic theory.
+He has worked and published extensively on such topics as complementation, complementizer systems, auxiliary selection and split intransitivity, word order, Verb Second, configurationality, alignments, cliticization, clause structure, functional categories, the fine structure of the left periphery, differential object marking, the relationship between inflection and periphrasis, verb movement, adjectival positions, agreement, negation, subjects, causatives, voice distinctions, finiteness, imperatives, the development of demonstrative and deictic systems, determiner systems, possessives, grammaticalisation, parameters, Greek-Romance contact, and the syntax–phonology and syntax–pragmatics interfaces.

 2005-07: European Commission Marie Curie Actions grant (€152,809) for project ‘Abruzzese Syntax’ (Ledgeway PI; D’Alessandro: RA).